-version 1.1 (8/6/15)

-Evan Macosko and Melissa Goldman

-Steve McCarroll's lab, Harvard Medical School
+version 3.1 (12/28/15) Evan Macosko and Melissa Goldman Steve McCarroll's lab, Harvard Medical School

-The following is our current protocol for Drop-seq.
-It should also help you find all the equipment and reagents we use.
+The following is our most current protocol for Drop-seq.
+It should also help you find all the equipment and reagents you need to get started.

 We have continued to optimize this protocol since doing the experiments in the Macosko et al. Cell paper.
 What we are sharing here is our current, optimized protocol.
 As a result, this protocol will not precisely match the methods section of the paper, which is a description of the experiments done in the paper.
-Please feel free to use these optimizations without author consideration just acknowledging "helpful advice from Evan Macosko, Melissa Goldman and Steve McCarroll"; please also include the URL and version number of the protocol in your methods section.
+Please feel free to use these optimizations without author consideration - just acknowledge "helpful advice from Evan Macosko, Melissa Goldman and Steve McCarroll", and please also include the URL and version number of the protocol in your methods section.
 This protocol also includes hints, suggestions and images that we could not fit into the the methods section of the paper.

-As scientists begin to adopt Drop-seq and we learn about their experiences, we will add additional hints and tips to the protocol, and release updated protocols with a new date (you are reading version 1.1, posted August 2015).
+As scientists begin to adopt Drop-seq and we learn about their experiences, we will add additional hints and tips to the protocol, and release updated protocols with a new date (you are reading version 3.1, posted December 2015).
 We will increment the version number whenever we change something substantive about the recommendation for a protocol step.
 If you would like to be notified of future protocol updates, please send us an email at dropseq@gmail.com.

 Starting with a species-mixing experiment is a critical first step for validating that your experimental setup is successfully producing libraries with high single-cell integrity.
 It is critical to do a successful species-mixing experiment before doing any other single-cell experiment.
-The protocol here includes step-by-step instructions for performing Drop-Seq analysis of a human and mouse cell mixture (HEK and 3T3 cells).
+The protocol here includes step-by-step instructions for performing Drop-seq analysis of a human and mouse cell mixture (HEK and 3T3 cells).
 Successful demonstration that cell barcodes yield organism-specific libraries in such an experiment will ensure that you have all the experimental and computational components in place to produce high-quality single-cell libraries.